Cheyenne Mountain Complex: Construction

-The Space Defense Center and the Combat Operations Center achieved full operational capability on February 6, 1967.
+Upon its completion, the Complex was obscured within a speculated 610 metres (2,000 feet) of granite covering an estimated 5 acres (2 hectares) of total area on February 8, 1966.
+During the following year, the complex achieved full operational capability on February 6, 1967.
 The total cost was $142.4 million.
-Its systems included a command and control system developed by Burroughs Corporation.
+Its systems included a command-and-control system developed by Burroughs Corporation.
 The electronics and communications system centralized and automated the instantaneous (one-millionth of a second) evaluation of aerospace surveillance data.
 The Space Defense Center moved from Ent AFB to the complex in 1965.
 The NORAD Combat Operations Center was fully operational April 20, 1966 and The Space Defense Command's 1st Aerospace Control Squadron moved to Cheyenne Mountain that month.

 The following systems or commands became operational between May and October, 1966: The NORAD Attack Warning System, Combat Operations Command, and Delta I computer system, which recorded and monitored every detected space system.
 By January 4, 1967, the National Civil Defense Warning Center was in the bunker.

-Operations and improvements
+Post–Cold War era

+Persian Gulf War

+During the Iraqi invasion of Kuwait kicking off the Persian Gulf War, United States armed forces, and Coalition Forces utilized the Cheyenne Mountain Complex for radar and satellite monitoring, communication and reconnaissance which was provided by Canada and the United States.

+21st century

+On the 40th anniversary of the Complex completion former Vice President of the United States, Mike Pence visited the complex on June 24, 2017, to discuss the recent re-activation of the National Space Council.
+On the 80th anniversary of World War II, September 2, 2025, plans under the official guidance of the current United States Secretary of Defense, Pete Hegseth, and with the guided signature of President Donald Trump, resulted in the United States Space Command, to be relocated from Peterson Space Force Base to Huntsville, Alabama indefinitely.
+The relocation is due to Colorado's law on voting by mail.

+COVID 19 pandemic

+During the coronavirus SARS-CoV-2.
+In January 2020, the United States Northern Command, and North American Aerospace Command normal operations at Peterson Space Force Base were rearranged temporarily to Cheyenne Mountain Complex amounting to roughly 130 troops.
+Operating utilizing social distance, approximately 15 troops received no face-to-face contact with a estimated total of 5,000 testing positive for COVID across the North American Aerospace Command.